morrownr/8821cu-20210916/README.md

 distros that may require additional steps to sign the driver for secure boot operation.
 Fedora is an example.
 In installation Step 3, note that `openssl` must be installed as Fedora does not install it by default.
-There will also be another step for Fedora after the main `install-driver.sh` script is completed.
+There will also be another step for Fedora after `install-driver.sh` script is completed.
 This will be explained in the instructions at the appropriate time.
 Overall, secure boot requires that `openssl` and `mokutil` be installed and that additional steps be performed if necessary.
-To test is secure boot is the problem:  If you install this driver and, after a reboot, the driver is not working, you can go into the BIOS and temporarily turn secure boot off to see if secure boot is the problem.
+To test if secure boot is the problem:  If you install this driver and, after a reboot, the driver is not working, you can go into the BIOS and temporarily turn secure boot off to see if secure boot is the problem.